Stay healthy, sane and entertained through lockdown

 Staying healthy, sane and entertained

-21 ways to get you through the colder months
+21 ways to get you through a winter lockdown

 Read on for how to see through the winter as healthily and as happily as we can…

 Eat Well – but do cut yourself some slack

 There’s plenty of foods that will help boost your immune system at this time of year – a curry can be packed full of nutrients and is the perfect warming dish at the end of the day.
 Take time to prepare yourself a decent drink – set up your own home cocktail bar – we have the lowdown on the perfect G&T. And order yourself an amazing takeaway.

 Grab some vin chaud and toast your marshmallows around the chiminea.
 Here’s how to make your outdoor space into a garden for all seasons.
 On a clear night, grab a toasty blanket and sit out under the stars.